PierreDaguier/CryptoCactus/README.md

 * Added spinning icon for loading and Metamask icon
 * Beautified stuffs around
 * Added smartcontract displayed at the end of the loading

+#### 12/04/2023

+* Added new overlay window for Metamask when the user doesn't identify himself
+* Created new background and window

+#### 15/04/2023

+* New branch for components
+* Separated App.vue with new component ChoosePlantCard.vue
+* Improved dialog value trigger from App.vue
+* Improved index.js importation logic

+#### 16/04/2023

+* Separated Metamask window into a component
+* Added a function related to first Upload button to trigger Metamask window if the user isn't connected
+* Added form field requirements in Upload and Update Form
+* Deleted all console logs
+* Merged components branch on main
+* Commented code